 Despite wanting to be a mother all of my life, and feeling like it was never going to happen, motherhood actually came with a bit of a bang for me.
 There are a few things I regret doing after having kids.

 I had expected my life to change of course after being a mother: to become busier, chaotic, messy, exhausting.
 All of those things.

 I quickly resigned myself to sleep being a thing of that past and having such little time to myself in the daytime that I had to learn to be productive after hours.

 I’ve always lived with being somewhere between being an insomniac and a night owl.
-I love sleep, I LOVE it but it doesn’t always come naturally to me.
+I love to sleep, I LOVE it but it doesn’t always come naturally to me.
 I could manage it pre-kids because at some point, after a long week of sleepless nights, I would eventually just crash out and get a decent stretch of sleep to reinvigorate me and clear my mind.

 When you have one child, let alone two, finding that time to catch up on sleep can be pretty much impossible and for me, sleep deprivation means one thing…stupid decisions!
 Especially after my first baby was born.

 There I was, baby in one arm, caffeine/sugar-infused drink in another and ready to take on the world.
 Or so I thought!

 So here are the 5 things I regret doing after having kids and being a parent.
 Not that I regret having children, I should add!

 1. Listening to too much advice